Search results for

 google nest learning thermostat 3rd gen

-These compatibility issues should hopefully become moot in the future thanks to Matter, a recently-launched networking protocol.
+These compatibility issues should hopefully become moot in the future thanks to Matter, a newer networking protocol.
 The tech allows accessories to work on any platform so long as they have the Matter label.
-It’s going to take time to roll out necessary updates, and things like security cameras aren’t supported yet, but expect the 2024 smart home market to be radically different.
+It will take time to roll out necessary updates, and things like security cameras aren’t supported yet, but expect the 2024 smart home market to be radically different.
 Amazon and Google have already added Matter to their most recent speakers and displays.

 Amazon Echo vs Google Nest: Verdict